bobae0124/astep-fw/docs/markdown/sw/getting_started.md

 await boardDriver.resetLayer(layer = 0)
 ```

-## Enabling Clocks
+## Enabling / Setting up Clocks

-Next, we will want to enable the Timestamp and Sample clocks.
+Next, we will want to enable the Timestamp and Sample clocks, and configure the SPI Clock for the Layers

 For the sample clock, check the hardware target for the exact configuration, but by default on Gecco, the sample clock is routed to the main differential input of Astropix (v2/v3)